SLIIT-Group/ssd-oauth/readme.md

 ## SSD Assignment 2 - Team Nexus

-This app uses Node.js/Express/MongoDB with Google OAuth for authentication
+This app developed using React, Node.js, ExpressJS with Google OAuth for authentication

 ## Team members
 Weerakeshara T.N.N.D. - IT18111552